AlvarBer/Persimmon/docs/src/types.md

     meaning that expressions and statements are evaluated as soon as encountered.
-    It is also possible to have a non-strict evaluation, meaning that expressions are evaluated on a latter time.
+    It is also possible to have a non-strict evaluation, meaning that expressions are evaluated at a latter time.
-    When exactly depends on the exact strategy, optimistic evaluation for example tries to run statements early only if they are are fast, if they fail to complete before a certain time they are pushed to a later time [@ennals2003optimistic].
+    When exactly depends on the exact strategy, optimistic evaluation for example tries to run statements early only if they are fast, if they fail to complete before a certain time they are pushed to a later time [@ennals2003optimistic].
     In fact the extreme version of non-strictness is lazy evaluation, that